Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 Feeling tired and sluggish all the time.
 This is also because your cells aren’t getting the energy they need.

 Having blurry vision.
-This is because high blood sugar can damage the blood vessels in your eyes.
+This happens because elevated levels in your system can harm the vessels in your eyes.

 Having sores and cuts that heal slowly.
-This is because high blood sugar can damage your nerves and blood vessels, making it difficult for your body to heal wounds.
+This happens because elevated levels can harm your nerves and vessels, making it harder for your body to heal wounds.

 Having trouble getting or keeping an erection.
 This is because high blood sugar can damage the nerves and blood vessels in your penis.